rpl/flow-coverage-report/README.md

 using [flow types][flow] in their JavaScript code to keep track and visualize the coverage of the flow types checks.

+![Screenshot flow coverage report summary in the console][screenshot-text]

 ![Screenshot flow coverage report summary][screenshot-summary]

 ![Screenshot flow coverage report sourcefile][screenshot-sourcefile]